Putting up your tent at the end of a day of hiking or during a trek in autonomy, here are some tips for a successful camp.

 Tent: of course it will have to be defined according to your objectives, but the model 2/3 persons – 3 seasons is ideal for two teammates.
 Especially as the half-additional space will be highly useful to install the backpacks and other gears inside the tent.
 Similarly, a front canopy of quality will help cooking protected from bad weather.

-Camp stove: gas, gasoline or multi-fuels?
+Camp stove: gas, gasoline, or multi-fuels?
 One more time, your destination will define your need.
-The promise of a engaged trek abroad?
+The promise of an engaged trek abroad?
 The gasoline will be required.
-For a weekend of hiking locally, without airplane trip, gas will be sufficient.
+For a weekend of hiking locally, without an airplane trip, gas will be sufficient.
 The multi-fuel solution will avoid you to make multiple purchases.

 Headlight and multi-function pocket knife: no need to remind you of their needs.